akka/akka/akka-docs/src/main/paradox/cluster-usage.md

 external systems.
 All those communication mechanisms work well with streaming of messages with end-to-end back-pressure, and the synchronous communication tools can also be used for single request response interactions.
-It is also important to note that when using these tools both sides of the communication does not have to be implemented with Akka, or not even Java/Scala.
+It is also important to note that when using these tools both sides of the communication do not have to be implemented with Akka, nor does the programming language matter.

-We recommend the microservices architectural pattern and Akka Cluster should then be used inside a single service for the communication between, and failure management of, the nodes of that service.
+### Traditional distributed application

-However, we acknowledge that microservices also introduce many new challenges and it's not the only way to build applications.
+We acknowledge that microservices also introduce many new challenges and it's not the only way to build applications.
 A traditional distributed application may have less complexity and work well in many cases.
 For example for a small startup, with a single team, building an application where time to market is everything.
 Akka Cluster can efficiently be used for building such distributed application.
 Even though it is considered an